NodePit/jest-mongodb-downloader/readme.md

 # jest-mongodb-downloader

-When run, this script simply downloads the MongoDB version defined in `jest-mongodb-config.js`.
+When being run, this script simply downloads the MongoDB version defined in `jest-mongodb-config.js`.

 ## Why?